 Pursuant to its debt agreements, the Medical Center is required to comply with certain financial covenants.
+At December 31, 2022, the Medical Center was in compliance with the applicable financial covenants of its debt agreements.
 At December 31, 2021, the Medical Center was in compliance with the applicable financial covenants of its debt agreements, except for the requirement in the Medical Center's Master Trust Indenture (MTI) which requires it to maintain a Debt Service Coverage Ratio (DSCR) of not less than 1.10:1.00.
 The MTI provides that if the DSCR is not met, the Medical Center is required to retain an independent consultant to make recommendations to increase the DSCR in the following fiscal year to the level required or, if in the opinion of the independent consultant the attainment of such level is impracticable, to the highest level attainable.
 The MTI requires that the Medical Center provide a copy of the independent consultant's recommendations to the Master Trustee within 20 days of the receipt of such recommendations.
 If the Medical Center complies with the independent consultant provisions of the MTI, the failure to maintain the DSCR at the required level is not an event of default under the MTI, unless the DSCR for any two consecutive fiscal years is less than 1.00:1.00.
-The Medical Center retained an independent consultant and has provided a copy of the independent consultant's report to the Master Trustee.
-As the Medical Center has complied with the consultant provisions of the MTI, the long-term debt has been classified based on scheduled maturities in the accompanying consolidated statements of financial position at September 30, 2022 and December 31, 2021.
-If the Medical Center does not maintain a DSCR of at least 1.00:1.00 for the year ended December 31, 2022, all debt outstanding under the MTI at that time could be declared due and payable.
-This could trigger cross default provisions in other agreements.
+As a result of not meeting the DSCR requirement in 2021, the Medical Center was required to retain an independent consultant and provide a copy of the independent consultant's report to the Master Trustee.
+As the Medical Center complied with the independent consultant provisions of the MTI, there was no event of default.

-The Medical Center expects to meet the DSCR requirement for the year ended December 31, 2022 through both revenue generating and operating cost containment initiatives; along with Medicaid rate enhancements received by the New York State Department of Health (NYSDOH).
-The Medical Center continues to have ongoing discussions with the NYSDOH and other governmental agencies related to the availability of additional rate enhancements and other grant funding.
+The Medical Center plans to maintain adequate liquidity to fund operations through both revenue generating and operating cost containment initiatives; along with Medicaid rate enhancements received by the New York State Department of Health (NYSDOH).
+The Medical Center continues to have ongoing discussions with the NYSDOH and other governmental agencies related to the availability of additional rate enhancements and other funding in future periods.
 In addition, and as noted above, the Medical Center is applying for reimbursement for qualifying expenses related to COVID-19 under the FEMA Disaster Relief Fund and finalized its Employee Retention Credit application in 2022.